tkuaiic/tkuaiic-discord-bot-python/README.md

+# TKUAIIC Discord bot

-This is the official repo for TKUAIIC Discord bot.
+This is the official repository for TKUAIIC Discord bot.

 Currently working in progress...